-Course Code CHM 210
+Convertor X7I

-Course Code CHM 310
+Semester Course Code VI CHM 310

-Course Title Green Chemistry
+Course Code Green Chemistry

+Discipline Elective Course(Theory)

-Type of course Discipline Elective Course (Theory)
+Type of course L T P

-LTP 4:0:0
+4:0:0

 Credits 4

 Course prerequisite Bsc.
-Ist, IInd year with CHEMISTRY as core subject
+Ist, IInd year with chemistry as core subject

-Course Objective (CO) The aim of this course is to impart Coherent knowledge principles
+Course Objective (CO) The aim of this course is to

+1 Impart theoretical knowledge to the students

+Green chemistry

-and scope of Green chemistry and applications of green chemistry in
+2. Applications of green chemistry in organic

-current scenario
+synthesis.

-Course Outcome By the end of this course, students will be able to:
+Course Outcome By the end of the course, the students will be able

-A LANE CO1 Understand the twelve principles of green chemistry and will build the basic understanding of toxicity, hazard and risk of chemical substances.
-CO2 Learn to design safer chemical ,products and processes that are less toxic, than current alternatives as well as safer design for accident prevention.
-CO3 Appreciate the use of green chemistry in problem solving skills, critical thinking and valuable skills to innovate and find out solution to environmental problems.
-CO4 Observe the current environmental issues and their
+to:

+100 HE CO1 Understand the twelve principles of green

+chemistry and will

+build the basic understanding of toxicity, hazard

+and risk of chemical

+substances.
+CO2 Learn to design safer chemical ,products and

+processes that are

+less toxic, than current alternatives as well as safer

+design for accident

+prevention.

+CO3 Appreciate the use of green chemistry in

+problem solving skills,

+critical thinking and valuable skills to innovate and

+find out solution to

+environmental problems.

+CO4 Observe the current environmental issues and

-appropriate solutions by chemical approach.
+their appropriate solutions by chemical approach.

 Introduction to Green Chemistry: What is Green Chemistry?
 Need for Green Chemistry.
 Goals of Green Chemistry.
 Limitations/ Obstacles in the pursuit of the goals of Green Chemistry.

-Principles of Green Chemistry and Designing a Chemical synthesis: Twelve principles of Green Chemistry with their explanations and examples and special emphasis on the following:

-Designing a Green Synthesis using these principles; Prevention of Waste/ byproducts; maximum incorporation of the materials used in the process into the final products, Atom Economy, calculation of atom economy of the rearrangement, addition, substitution and elimination reactions.
+Principles of Green Chemistry and Designing a Chemical synthesis: Twelve principles of Green Chemistry with their explanations and examples and special emphasis on the following: Designing a Green Synthesis using these principles; Prevention of Waste/ byproducts; maximum incorporation of the materials used in the process into the final products, Atom Economy, calculation of atom economy of the rearrangement, addition, substitution and elimination reactions.
 Prevention/ minimization of hazardous/ toxic products reducing toxicity. risk = (function) hazard × exposure; waste or pollution prevention hierarchy.

-Green solvents- supercritical fluids, water as a solvent for organic reactions, ionic liquids, fluorous biphasic solvent, PEG, solvent less processes, immobilized solvents and how to compare greenness of solvents.
+Green solvents: supercritical fluids, water as a solvent for organic reactions, ionic liquids, fluorous biphasic solvent, PEG, solvent less processes, immobilized solvents and how to compare greenness of solvents.
 Energy requirements for reactions - alternative sources of energy: use of microwaves and ultrasonic energy.
 Selection of starting materials; avoidance of unnecessary derivatization - careful use of blocking/protecting groups.
 Catalysis and green chemistry, comparison of heterogeneous and homogeneous catalysis, biocatalysis, asymmetric catalysis and photocatalysis.

-Strengthening/ development of analytical techniques to prevent and minimize the generation of hazardous substances in chemical process
+Strengthening/ development of analytical techniques to prevent and minimize the generation of hazardous substances in chemical process reaction and Decarboxylation reaction.
+Ultrasound assisted reactions: Sono chemical Simmons-Smith Reaction (Ultrasonic alternative to Iodine).
+Surfactants for carbon dioxide - replacing smog producing and ozone depleting solvents with CO2 for precision cleaning and dry cleaning of garments.
+Designing of Environmentally safe marine antifoulant.

-Examples of Green Synthesis/ Reactions and some real world cases
+Examples of Green Synthesis/ Reactions and some real world cases:

-Green Synthesis of the following compounds: adipic acid, catechol, disodium iminodiacetate (alternative to Strecker synthesis)

-Microwave assisted reactions in water: Hofmann Elimination, methyl benzoate to benzoic acid, oxidation of toluene and alcohols; microwave assisted reactions in organic solvents Diels-Alder reaction and Decarboxylation reaction
+Green Synthesis of the following compounds: adipic acid, catechol, disodium iminodiacetate (alternative to Strecker synthesis).
+Microwave assisted reactions in water: Hofmann Elimination, methyl benzoate to benzoic acid, oxidation of toluene and alcohols; microwave assisted reactions in organic solvents Diels-Alder